 A condition that affects the optic nerve.
 Typically it affects the peripheral vision first but can lead to total vision loss.
 This is a very slow, painless disease so often it can be unnoticed by patients until vision loss is severe.
 Routine eye exams are the best way to prevent early glaucoma damage.

 Age-Related Macular Degeneration (AMD) is the leading cause of severe vision loss in adults over age 50.
 This eye disease occurs when there are changes to the macula, a small portion of the retina that is located on the inside back layer of the eye.
 AMD is a loss of central vision that can occur in two forms: “dry” or atrophic and “wet” or exudative.

 A pterygium is an abnormal growth of tissue that extends from the conjunctiva (the clear covering over the white part of the eye) onto the cornea.
 It may be large or small and usually does not affect vision, although it can create chronic irritation.

 These are both serious conditions that can lead to blindness if left untreated or undiagnosed.
-Typically, the symptoms of these are bright flashes of light upon eye movement, sudden increased number of "floaters" in the vision or a black "veil" that comes up or down in the vision.
+Typically, the symptoms of these are bright flashes of light upon eye movement, a suddenly increased number of "floaters" in the vision, or a black "veil" that comes up or down in the vision.
 If you have these symptoms, please contact our office immediately.

-An inflammation of the middle layer of the eye, which includes the iris (colored part of the eye) and adjacent tissue, known as the ciliary body.
-If untreated, it can cause permanent damage and loss of vision from the development of glaucoma, cataract or retinal edema.
+Inflammation of the middle layer of the eye, which includes the iris (colored part of the eye) and adjacent tissue, known as the ciliary body.
+If untreated, it can cause permanent damage and loss of vision from the development of glaucoma, cataract, or retinal edema.
 It usually responds well to treatment; however, there may be a tendency for the condition to recur.